MetPX/sarrac/README.rst

 To note changes:
   - Compile once with -DSR_DEBUG_LOGS to verify that no msg_log calls have errors (compiler will report)
+  - build package (without -DSR_DEBUG_LOGS) and install.
   - run some ./test scripts.
-  - build package (without -DSR_DEBUG_LOGS) and install.
+  - make trust_but_verify
+    examine results, which include a valgrind run.
   - Run through a flow test.
   - dch, and add your points.
   - when ready to release, edit UNRELEASED to an appropriate status, usually unstable.